ExactTargetDev/ui-candidate-test/README.md

     BrowserTesting: Browser.version Browser.version etc

-    UnitTesst: relative path to your own unit test suite
+    UnitTest: relative path to your own unit test suite

 ## Portions of the test which MUST function 100%
 + Small and Medium panels in the "Pulse" window must be able to toggle with a click, only 1 panel can be in "Medium View" at any given time.